Big E (wrestler): The New Day (2014–2020)

-Return to singles career (2020–2021)
+Return to singles competition (2020–2021)

 On the July 24 episode of SmackDown, Kingston revealed that he would be out of action for six weeks and gave Big E the blessing to go on a solo run.
-Big E would then embark on his singles run as he entered a feud with Sheamus, defeating him at Payback in a singles match and once again on the October 9 episode of SmackDown in a Falls Count Anywhere match.
+Big E would then embark on his singles run as he entered a feud with Sheamus, whom he defeated on August 30 at Payback and on the October 9 episode of SmackDown in a Falls Count Anywhere match.
 As part of the 2020 Draft in October, Kingston and Woods were drafted to the Raw brand while Big E remained on the SmackDown brand, starting a singles career which included a new theme by Wale and titantron separate from The New Day.

 On the December 25 episode of SmackDown (taped on December 22), Big E defeated Sami Zayn in a lumberjack match to win the Intercontinental Championship for the second time.
 On the January 8, 2021 episode of SmackDown, Big E defended the Intercontinental Championship against Apollo Crews, and the match ended in a double-pinfall draw, but after a match restart, Big E scored the victory.
 On the January 22 episode of SmackDown, his match with Crews ended in a no contest after Zayn interfered and attacked both of them.
-At the Royal Rumble event, Big E entered the Royal Rumble match and eliminated Zayn, Mustafa Ali, The Hurricane, and Bobby Lashley, before being eliminated by Omos (who was not a part of the match).
+At the Royal Rumble on January 31, 2021, Big E entered the Royal Rumble match and eliminated Zayn, Mustafa Ali, The Hurricane, and Bobby Lashley, before being eliminated by Omos (who was not a part of the match).

 On the February 5 episode on SmackDown, Big E retained his title against Crews and Zayn in a triple threat match.
-Following this, Crews would began to target Big E to the point where Crews injured Big E, taking him out of action for several weeks.
-Big E returned on the March 12 episode of SmackDown, accepting Crews' offer for a rematch at Fastlane.
-At Fastlane, Big E would once again retain the championship but would be attacked by Crews after the match.
+Following this, Crews would begin to target Big E to the point where Crews injured Big E, taking him out of action for several weeks.
+Big E returned on the March 12 episode of SmackDown, accepting Crews' offer for a rematch at Fastlane on March 21, where Big E would once again retain the championship but would be attacked by Crews after the match.
 On the March 26 episode of SmackDown, Big E was pinned by Crews in a six-man tag match, which gave Crews another opportunity for the championship at WrestleMania 37.
-At WrestleMania, Big E lost the Intercontinental Championship to Crews in a Nigerian Drum Fight due to interference from Commander Azeez.
-He challenged Crews for the Intercontinental Championship on the May 21 episode of Smackdown in a fatal 4-way which included Kevin Owens and Sami Zayn, but was unsuccessful when Aleister Black attacked him.
-The potential feud was soon dropped when Black was released by WWE.
+At Night 2 of WrestleMania on April 11, Big E lost the Intercontinental Championship to Crews in a Nigerian Drum Fight due to interference from Commander Azeez.
+He challenged Crews for the Intercontinental Championship on the May 21 episode of SmackDown in a fatal four-way which included Kevin Owens and Sami Zayn, but was unsuccessful when Aleister Black attacked him.
+He was set to feud with Black, but it was cancelled when Black was released from WWE.